ckan/ckanext-scheming/README.md

   field
 * `"resource_format_autocomplete"` - resource format validation with
   format guessing based on url and autocompleting form field
-* `"json"` - JSON based input.
-Only JSON objects and arrays are supported.
+* `"json_object"` - JSON based input.
+Only JSON objects are supported.
   The input JSON will be loaded during output (eg when loading the dataset in a template or via the API).